wadehammes/base-css4-wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 * feature requests are sticky at the top of the support forums, vote for the ones you like: https://wordpress.org/support/plugin/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.1.3 =
+* added: settings which require validation display appropriate errors when validation fails
+* added: filter to make sure test images in the ewww-image-optimizer folder never get optimized
+* fixed: optimizing "other" images with wp-cli was broken

+= 3.1.2 =
+* added: ability to disable background optimization via ewww_image_optimizer_background_optimization filter
+* changed: scan and optimize rewritten to store images in batches, with auto-retry for very large sites
+* changed: folders to optimize validator will attempt to fix relative paths and urls
+* changed: conversion operations are not run in background, override with ewww_image_optimizer_defer_conversion filter
+* changed: reverted Alt WebP support for lazy load, as it does not work consistently
+* changed: cache query results for excessive reoptimization up to an hour
+* fixed: ensure disabled resizes are not optimized during Enable Media Replace uploader
+* fixed: images were not optimized after editing with Post Thumbnail Editor
+* fixed: bulk operation handles attachment ID as a string instead of an integer
+* fixed: bulk optimizing a single image displays no results
+* fixed: bulk optimizing images with corrupted metadata does not result in a repair operation
+* fixed: image scanner skips optimized metaslider images even if they have changed
+* fixed: scan and optimize includes file types that are disabled

 = 3.1.1 =
 * fixed: exec() notice surpressed when it should not be